• Meet Kim

 If you’re like me, you like your alone time.
 Find a quiet spot.
 Large ships mean large crowds.
 Whether indoors or out, find a place to sit and read or for some shade.
 It’s there somewhere.

 Your selection is limited at sea, but the cruise ships do what they can to provide variety.
-You’ll probably find news stations, some movies, even lectures, and talks.
+You’ll probably find news stations, movies, lectures, and talks.
 But, hey, you didn’t go on your first-time cruise ship to watch TV!

-Pamper yourself
+Pamper Yourself

 Vacations are meant to help us decompress.
-So, with that, I’d say pampering oneself is high on the list of these 10 first-time must-do activities on a cruise ship you can do for self-care.
+So, with that, I’d say pampering oneself is high on the list of these ten first-time must-do activities on a cruise ship you can do for self-care.
 So go for it – get that full body massage or that 25-year-old scotch, or perhaps you might want to order caviar and champagne – do it!
 Pick something you enjoy that you don’t usually do or get at home.

-Pick one or two and do them well, but as I said above, if you do all of these first-time must-do activities on a cruise ship, you’ll want to book another one so that you can do them all again!!
+Pick one or two and do them well, but as I said above, if you do all of these first-time must-do activities on a cruise ship, you’ll want to book another one so you can do them all again!!

 PIN IT!